ietf-wg-asdf/SDF/sdf.md

 However, they actually also declare that a Property with the given qualities potentially is present in the containing sdfObject.

-For definitions in `sdfProperty` and `sdfData`, SDF provides qualities that can constrain the structure and values of data allowed in the interactions modeled by them, as well as qualities that associate semantics to these data, such as engineering units and unit scaling information.
+For definitions in `sdfProperty` and `sdfData`, SDF provides qualities that can constrain the structure and values of data allowed in the interactions modeled by them.
+It also provides qualities that associate semantics to these data, such as engineering units and unit scaling information.

 For the data definition within `sdfProperty` or `sdfData`, SDF borrows